|Text Index||Custom Search|

 Mr. Platt began his legal career in 1972 at the Harvard Center for Law and Education.
 After law school, he was awarded an International Legal Center Overseas Teaching Fellowship at the Catholic University Law School in Santiago, Chile, where he taught and advised.
 Fluent in Spanish, Mr. Platt also served two years as a Peace Corps Volunteer in the Republic of Panama.

-She has served on many community boards including: Bank of Central Florida, American Bank and Trust of Polk County, El Bosque Nuevo, Costa Rica, City of Lake Wales, Vanguard School, Webber International, Lake Wales YMCA, Imperial Symphony Guild of Lake Wales, Florida State Board of Community Colleges, and more.
-In 2008 she was chosen to represent the US with People to People as a delegation member to Russia for the Financial Planning Association.
-She also is the Chamber Of Commerce Or Economic Development Council Appointed Member of Polk County School Readiness Coalition, Inc. She also was a former member of the State Board of Community Colleges from June 1999 to September 2003.
+Mrs. Salud has served on many community boards including: Bank of Central Florida, American Bank and Trust of Polk County, El Bosque Nuevo, Costa Rica, City of Lake Wales, Vanguard School, Webber International, Lake Wales YMCA, Imperial Symphony Guild of Lake Wales, Florida State Board of Community Colleges, Polk State College Foundation, and more.
+In 2008 she joined a group of financial advisers and financial planners to represent the U.S. with People to People as a delegation member to Russia for the Financial Planning Association.
+She was Chair of the Education Committee of her local Chamber of Commerce and as Chair she started many youth programs an initiative for leadership training.
+She was the First Woman President of her local Chamber of Commerce.
+She was a recipient of the Citizen of the Year Award and the Rotary Harris Fellow Award.
+She is active in the Pension and Endowment Arena and currently serves a Chair of her City's Pension Plan.
+She also currently Chairs the Florida State College Finance Investment Committee.
+She was recently invited by the Cambridge University to attend an Endowment Seminar in Vienna this past June.

 Ms. Lyn StanfieldLyn Stanfield leads Apple's Strategic Initiatives Group's efforts in the Southeastern US, addressing a broad range of issues with a special focus on innovation and education.